 - Use a CDN

 Having a host local to your campaign is great, but if you are targeting multiple countries or have dedicated SEO landing pages, I would strongly recommend using a Content Delivery Network (CDN).
 A CDN maintains a cached version of the images, HTML or any content and stores them in various geographical locations.
-With CDN, users download data from servers closest to their proximity which improves page speed.
+With CDN, users download data from servers closest to their proximity which increase page speed.

 By Ifrah Bashir